Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 ## Changing propositions
 **Proposition conversion**
-Universal affirmitive propositions can be transformed into a universal negative of the same meaning: e.g. "There are no things which ma not be useful" = "All things may be useful"
+Universal affirmitive propositions can be transformed into a universal negative of the same meaning: e.g. "There are no things which may not be useful" = "All things may be useful"

 **Simple conversion:** "Some churches are wooden" = "Some wooden buildings are churches"